kubemq-io/MSSQL.Abstractions/README.md

 - Result - Set internally - Return result status error that the KubeMQMSSQLWorker had during the requested run.(mainly used to perform a check as if(resultModel.Result == (int)ResultsEnum.Error))
 - ScalarResult - Set internally - Return the result of Scalar request.
 - ReturnValue - Return result of OutPut parameter when using adapter .
-- StreamParameters - A class that contain custom parameters of stream requests.

 CreateRequest from code
 ```C#